InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments

 \subsection{Combination of Program Features}

 Finally, observe that these vector representations (\textit{Syntax, \AAST, Invariants}) can be combined, thus taking advantage of using several types of features.
-For example, we use in our work a bag of words using the program's AST and the sets of invariants.
+For example, we use a bag of words in our work using the program's AST and the sets of invariants.
 In this case, first, we build two BoW representations independently, one based on AASTs and another one based on invariants.
 Then, we concatenate, for each submission, the submission's vector representations using the two BoWs, achieving a vector representation based on the program's AAST and set of invariants.
-The program syntax was not included in this last representation since the BoW based on syntax has a large vocabulary that generates vectors too sparse.
+Both vectors, from the Invariants BoW and the \AAST BoW, are normalized before concatenating.
+Therefore, the invariants and the \AASTs have an equal contribution to the \AAST+ Invariants BoW.
+The program syntax was not included in this last representation since the BoW based on syntax has a large vocabulary that generates vectors that are too sparse.